apache/sedona/docs/api/sql/Function.md

 Introduction: Given an invalid geometry, create a valid representation of the geometry.

-Collapsed geometries are either converted to empty (keepCollaped=true) or a valid geometry of lower dimension (keepCollapsed=false).
+Collapsed geometries are either converted to empty (keepCollapsed=true) or a valid geometry of lower dimension (keepCollapsed=false).
 Default is keepCollapsed=false.

 Format: